wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/3-design-network-media-optimization.md

 To run the test, perform the following steps:

-- Navigate to the Microsoft 365 network connectivity test at [https://connectivity.office.com/](https://connectivity.office.com/)
+1. Navigate to the Microsoft 365 network connectivity test at [https://connectivity.office.com/](https://connectivity.office.com/)

-- Sign in with your Office 365 account for the best test experience.
+1. Sign in with your Office 365 account for the best test experience.

-- Either automatically detect location or add your location manually.
+1. Either automatically detect location or add your location manually.

 > [!TIP]
-> TIP: If you let the tool automatically detect your connection, make sure it is correct on the map to make the test valid.
+> If you let the tool automatically detect your connection, make sure it is correct on the map to make the test valid.

 - Once the test is complete, you will see the results.